chronoxor/gil/README.md

 ### Build
-Please investigate and follow links in the sample repository in order to understand the logic how gil (git link) tool manages dependencies.
+Please investigate and follow links in the sample repository in order to understand the logic how gil (git links) tool manages dependencies.

 Finally you can build sample projects with provided build scripts:
 * `~/gil/sample/CppBenchmark/build`